 Inflammatory Bowel Disease Center of Excellence

 The Inflammatory Bowel Disease (IBD) Center of Excellence at Virginia Mason, directed by Michael Chiorean, MD, is a leader in the diagnosis, management and research of inflammatory bowel diseases: Crohn's disease and Ulcerative Colitis.
-Each year, more than 1,500 patients, including more than 400 new patients from Washington and the surrounding states, such as Oregon, Idaho, Montana, Alaska and Hawaii, are evaluated by a team of specialists including gastroenterologists, surgeons, radiologists, nutritionists and pathologists.
-A team of nurse practitioners and nurse educators round up a comprehensive program for the care of patients with these chronic conditions.
+Each year, more than 2,200 patients from Washington, as well as Oregon, Idaho, Montana, Alaska and Hawaii, are evaluated and treated by a team of specialists including gastroenterologists, surgeons, radiologists, nutritionists, pathologists, advanced practitioners and nurse educators.
+Together, they provide comprehensive care for patients no matter what stage their condition.

 In addition to providing multidisciplinary care, special attention is dedicated to colon cancer prevention, evaluation and management of nutritional issues, women's health concerns related to the management of IBD including pregnancy and other preventive and health maintenance interventions.